unavi-xyz/unavi/README.md

 cargo run -p unavi-app
 ```

-Or serve the web app using trunk:
+Or serve the web app (WIP) using trunk:

 ```bash
 trunk serve